stephen-mw/webby_docker/README.md

 This is just a quick about me page.
 I use it because I might as well do something with the domain I'm paying for.

 ## Other links
-If you're bored you can read the blog of (Stephen Wood)[http://heystephenwood.com].
+If you're bored you can read the blog of [Stephen Wood](http://heystephenwood.com).
 I write mostly about nerdy things.

-You can also check out the twitter of (Stephen Wood)[https://twitter.com/StephenMW].
+You can also check out the twitter of [Stephen Wood](https://twitter.com/StephenMW).
 Mostly I just rant here.

 ## Building
 I've decided to contain all of the shell bootstrapping to a single file: ```assets/bootstrap```.
 I realize this goes against the convention of adding these commands to the Dockerfile, but I feel an actual bash script is a better way bootstrapping a node.